jamesmontemagno/Xamarin.Plugins/README.md

 #### License
 Licensed under MIT see License file.
 Each plugin licensed under parent license unless stated in it's readme file.

+### Want To Support This Project?
+All I have ever asked is to be active by submitting bugs, features, and sending those pull requests down!
+Want to go further?
+Make sure to subscribe to my weekly development podcast [Merge Conflict](http://mergeconflict.fm), where I talk all about awesome Xamarin goodies and you can optionally support the show by becoming a [supporter on Patreon](https://www.patreon.com/mergeconflictfm).